Ensath/LightSpirits/README.md

 Sprites for this program found on opengameart.org.
 The player character uses the "Margery Limited" sprite set by software_atelier.
+The main enemy uses the "Grue" sprite set by Jesse McCarthy, licensed under CC-BY 3.0.
-The enemies use the "16x16, 16x24, 32x32 rpg enemies--updated" sprite set by Stephen "Redshrike" Challener, licensed under CC-BY 3.0: https://creativecommons.org/licenses/by/3.0/.
+The other enemies use the "16x16, 16x24, 32x32 rpg enemies--updated" sprite set by Stephen "Redshrike" Challener, licensed under CC-BY 3.0.
+A description of CC-BY 3.0 and a link to the full license can be found at https://creativecommons.org/licenses/by/3.0/.

 Build information